dkim2448/personal-portfolio/README.md

 visitors to the site can:

 - **navigate between sections**
-  use the menu at the top of the page to seamlessly move between the homepage, project showcase, about section, and contact form.
+  use the menu at the top of the page to seamlessly move between the homepage, about section, and contact form.

-- **explore projects in detail**
-  browse through the projects section to see highlights of work i’ve done. clickable tiles offer additional information about each project, including descriptions and tech stacks.

 - **get in touch**
   the contact section includes a simple form that allows visitors to send a message directly. it’s a straightforward way for collaborators, potential employers, or peers to reach out.